-The Council is committed to establishing a systematic and consistent approach to risk identification, analysis, control, monitoring and review and consists of five stages:-
+The Council is committed to establishing a systematic and consistent approach to risk identification, analysis, control, monitoring and review and consists of five stages: -

-- Identify Risks this involves the identification of risks, describing and recording them. - Evaluate Risks the identified risks are each assessed in terms of their likelihood and potential impact and determined against a profiling matrix. - Manage Risks this involves the identification and implementation of control measures to mitigate the impact risk, the cost effectiveness of implementing these measures and the estimation and evaluation of residual risk.
-There are four basic ways of treating risk, which are:-
+- Identify Risks this involves the identification of risks, describing and recording them. - Evaluate Risks the identified risks are each assessed in terms of their likelihood and potential impact and determined against a profiling matrix.
+At this stage, an assessment of a target risk score can be made, to inform whether or not it is worthwhile to treat/tolerate a risk, and if so, to assess the subsequent mitigations for effectiveness in reducing the risk score against the target. - Manage Risks this involves the identification and implementation of control measures to mitigate the impact risk, the cost effectiveness of implementing these measures and the estimation and evaluation of residual risk.
+There are four basic ways of treating risk, which are: -

-Avoid Stop undertaking the activity which gives rise to that risk Reduce Control the risk and take action to reduce either likelihood of a risk occurring and/or the consequences if it does occur Retain Accept the risk exposure as part of the risk appetite Transfer Involves another party bearing or sharing the risk i.e. via insurance
+Terminate Stop undertaking the activity which gives rise to that risk unacceptable to the Council therefore eliminate activity.
+Treat Control the risk and take action to reduce either likelihood of a risk occurring and/or the consequences if it does occur.
+Tolerate Accept the risk by an informed decision (based on risk appetite) because the cost of managing may outweigh impact or risk is below the Council's tolerance level Transfer Involves another party bearing or sharing the risk i.e. via insurance, shift to another party, e.g. insurance or strategic alliances with third parties